igem-ulaval/toeholder/README.md

 All scripts are written in Python 3 and depend on the following libraries

-- toehold_generator.py: Sweeps through the sequence of the target gene looking for suitable candidate recognition sequences.
+- toeholder.py: Sweeps through the sequence of the target gene looking for suitable candidate recognition sequences.
 All candidate recognition sequences are evaluated based on the following parameters:
 	- Secondary structure on the mRNA
 	- ddG of the bound (toehold + target) and unbound state (toehold and target, separately)

-- input_variables.py: Defines tunable parameters and input files for the toehold_generator script.
+- input_variables.py: Defines tunable parameters and input files for the toeholder script.

-- toehold_helper_functions.py: Contains several helper functions for the other scripts.
+- toeholder_helper_functions.py: Contains several helper functions for the other scripts.

 - alignments.py: Aligns the toeholds to a selected set of reference genomes to identify matches.
 Toeholds matching more than one sequence or matching sequences from other genomes would not be completely specific to the target.